ajna-finance/testchain/README.md

 ### Deploy Ajna to the testnet ###

 ```
-./deploy-ganache.sh
+./deploy-ajna.sh
 ```

-### Persist changes ###
-Record the address printed by the deployment script here:
+Record addresses printed by the deployment script here:
 ```
 === Local Testchain Addresses ===
 AJNA token      0x25Af17eF4E2E6A4A2CE586C9D25dF87FD84D4a7d